software-students-fall2023/1-specification-exercise-teamteamteam/README.md

 7. As an NYU student, I want to view a gallery of recently found items within the NYU campus so that I can visually scan for my lost items.

 8. As an NYU student.
-I want clear instructions on how to retrieve my item from CampusSafety once it's identified.
+I want clear instructions on how to retrieve my item from Campus Safety once it's identified.

 9. As an NYU student, l want to share my lost item report on NYU's student platforms or socia media groups to increase its visibility within the student community.